angelgravel/enroute/README.md

 ### Make a move (the player have two options)

-1. Pick two cards from the Track deck
+1. Pick two cards from the open Track cards or Track cards deck
-2. Build a Track
+2. Build a Route with Tracks

 ### Keep track (and show) each players points

 - (Routes built by a player)
 - (Route between the cities on the Ticket(s))
-- (Current Longest route)
+- (Current Longest Route)
 - (Train stations kept at end of game)

 ### The games ending